 Crashed November 21, 1943 at 1:00pm

 Built by Vought.
+At the factory, painted with blue upper surfaces and gray lower surfaces.
+The U. S. star markings were outlined with a red border.
 Delivered to the U. S. Navy (USN) as F4U-1A Corsair bureau number 17804.
-This aircraft was painted with blue upper surfaces and gray lower surfaces.
-The U. S. star markings were outlined with a red border.
-Shipped overseas to the South Pacific and reassembled.
+Shipped overseas to the South Pacific (SOPAC) and reassembled.

-Assigned to Fighting Squadron Seventeen "The Jolly Rogers" (VF-17).
-No known nickname or nose art.
+Assigned to Fighting Squadron 17 "The Jolly Rogers" (VF-17).
+No known nickname, nose art or squadron number.

 On November 21, 1943 took off from Ondonga Airfield piloted by Lt.
 Charles A.

-Pillsbury as one of six F4U's led by Pillsbury for a noon Combat Air Patrol (CAP) over Empress Augusta Bay and Torokina on Bougainville.
+Pillsbury leading a flight of six on a noon Combat Air Patrol (CAP) over Empress Augusta Bay and Torokina on Bougainville.
 The formation patrolled without incident until relieved in the early afternoon.

-Returning from the mission, the formation strafed targets of opportunity around Buin.
+Returning, the six Corsairs strafed targets of opportunity around Buin.
 Around 1:00pm, Pillsbury and his wingman Ensign Robert Hogan strafed a line of trucks on a jungle trail.
 Pillsbury was last seen flying around Kangu

 Hill.
 When he failed to return from the mission, he was declared Missing In Action (MIA).